Sustainability in the real estate industry

 Climate change

-We prepare a lifecycle assessment for each project and identify potential for optimizing CO2 emissions in the context of operation and construction.
-A comprehensive CO2 strategy will be completed by the end of 2024.
+We prepare a lifecycle assessment for each project and identify potential for optimizing CO2 emissions from operation and construction.
+In 2024, a comprehensive CO2 strategy was developed for this purpose, which for the first time also places focus on gray emissions with concrete target values for future projects.

 Energy

-The aim is to pursue an energy concept that makes use of renewable sources for not only urban developments and new buildings but also development projects involving existing buildings.
-It is intended that the heat supply for newly built properties be climate neutral by 2030, or that they be connected to a local/district heating network, whose climate roadmap aims to achieve net-zero CO2 emissions by 2045 at the latest.
+The aim is to pursue an energy concept that makes use of renewable sources for not only urban developments and new buildings but also development project involving existing buildings.
+It is intended that the heat supply for the properties be climate-neutral by 2030 or that they be connected to a local/district heating network, whose climate roadmap aims to achieve net-zero CO2 emissions by 2045 at the latest.

 Biodiversity

-Every newly constructed building has a significant impact on the environment and can affect the diversity and health of ecosystems and their species.
-The measures we take for new builds are intended to provide fresh impetus, set new standards and make a contribution to the development, preservation and expansion of biodiversity.
+Every building has a significant impact on the environment and can affect the diversity and health of ecosystems and their species.
+With our new construction and revitalization measures, we want to provide fresh impetus, set new standards and make a contribution to the development, preservation and expansion of biodiversity.
+Each project is therefore supported by a site-specific biodiversity strategy.

 Water

 We reduce water consumption in our buildings using water-saving fittings with maximum flow rates in accordance with the EU taxonomy, DGNB/ LEED.
-We also incorporate rainwater utilization concepts in our project developments (wherever possible) and try to develop buildings that are not only water efficient but also climate resilient.
+We also incorporate rainwater utilization concepts in our project developments wherever possible and plan buildings that are not only water efficient but also climate resilient.

 Ressourcen und Circular Economy